sudipsharma826/Food-E-v-1.0/README.md

-# Restaurant Landing Page
+# Food-E

-This is a static landing page for `Food-E`, a fictional restaurant.
+This is a dynamic landing page for `Food-E`, a fictional restaurant.
 The page is designed for viewing on laptop and PC screens, showcasing a concept for a restaurant website.
 All data, including the restaurant name, location, contact details, and menu items, are imaginary and created for demonstration purposes only.

 ## Features